jaredkhan/jaredkhan.github.io/_posts/2020-08-22-get-rid-of-daylight-savings.markdown

 ## The EU pulls the plug

-Despite the confusion and lack of conclusion, European Parliament [have made progress on](https://oeil.secure.europarl.europa.eu/oeil/popups/summary.do?id=1579670&t=e&l=en) a law that sees all member states ditch daylight savings time, after they ran a public consultation (which was curiously responded to [overwhelmingly by Germans](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52018SC0406&from=EN)).
+Despite the confusion and lack of conclusion, European Parliament [have made progress on](https://oeil.secure.europarl.europa.eu/oeil/popups/summary.do?id=1579670&t=e&l=en) a law that sees all member states ditch daylight savings time, after they ran a [public consultation](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52018SC0406&from=EN) (which was curiously responded to overwhelmingly by Germans).
 Each state will have the choice of whether to keep permanent summer time or permanent standard time but will have their last clock change for daylight saving in 2021.
 The legislation at the EU level allows for a coordinated end to daylight saving time in Europe.

 This leaves a bit of a question mark for the UK as the Brexit transitionary period, during which it is subject to EU law, is due to end juuust before 2021.
-Assuming the EU law does get passed, the options for the UK are:
+Assuming the EU law does get passed, feasible options for the UK are:

 - Ignore the EU and crack on with what we already have
 - Join the EU in ending DST and use permanent GMT+1 ('summer time')